biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 Thus, the teachers of the future will be full-fledged designers.
 They'll be designing not just content and delivery, but also environment (where are students learning?) and mechanics (what systems/rules do they have to follow?).
 In the Metaverse, the forms a classroom can take are endless: [an art gallery](https://oncyber.io/), [a theme park](https://www.animocabrands.com/the-sandbox-partners-with-atari), [a shopping district](https://www.republicrealm.com/metajuku)...anything you want it to be.
 With more people from diverse backgrounds becoming teachers, classrooms will be greatly transformed in order to fit a variety of learning styles.
 See [Azlen Elza's classroom design explorations.](https://twitter.com/azlenelza/status/1457346877163143170) Teachers could also incorporate tokens into the learning experience; these can track almost anything that can be tracked with a smart contract (e.g. reputation on a social platform, skills of a video game character).
 Imagine all the possible ways learning could happen.

-What if...**learning was like a multiplayer game?**
+What if...**learning was like a multiplayer game?** As seen with toolmakers, passionate communities are vital to the learning experiences of game & SaaS platforms; imagine Minecraft without its experimental Youtubers or Notion without its productivity nerds.

-- Passionate communities
-	- aside from toolmakers
+Web3 has especially grown because of decentralized autonomous organizations (DAOs): mission-driven groups that coordinate through blockchain-enforced rules.
+They serve as core infrastructure for the (Great Online Game) by making it easier to connect and collaborate with others online; these same processes would take even longer offline.
+Apply to learning DAOs (Maxwell thread)

 - DAOs
 	- choose your school
 	- Guilds

 Overall, a Web3-powered Metaverse is not just a digital creative tool -- it is powerful enough to be a *medium* for creative expression.
 This is because of customization and the support of collaborative communities.
 This educational platform cannot serve everyone if it cannot adapt to anyone's needs.
 #### Abstraction
+- you can mention multiplayer media here